Registered Charity no. CC46678

 Patron: His Excellency Lieutenant General The Right Honourable Sir Jerry Mateparae, GNZM, QSO, Governor-General of New Zealand.

+However we can expect a similar event in Auckland.
 Shortly afterwards, we can expect our Northern Region to hold their AGM and Christmas get-together.

+2014 Annual Reunion.
 As in recent years, this will be held in Rotorua, and it is being organised by the same committee as in 2013.
 THe reunion will be held over the weekend of March 15 and 16.

 Saturday morning saw us embus for the Agrodome, wherein we saw the many different breeds of sheep on display, along with traditional shearing skills, and outside, the mustering skills of the border collies were also demonstrated.